ThangHoang54/Movie-Ticket-Reservation-System/README.md

 - User can view their personal information (name, email, list of bookings).
 - User can view show timing for selected theater.
 - User can make one or more online booking tickets at one time.
+- User can view and take the screenshot of their booking QR code after buying movie ticket(s) successfully.

 > ___Admin___